wantedly/react-declassify/README.md

 ### Syntactic styles

 This codemod relies on [recast](https://github.com/benjamn/recast) for pretty-printing and sometimes generates code that does not match your preferred style.
-This is ineviable.
+This is inevitable.
 For example it does not currently emit parentheses for the arrow function:

 <!-- prettier-ignore -->
 ```js